 The M.A. program is designed so that full-time students starting in the fall may finish in two years; students taking courses part-time or who start in the spring may take longer.
 Full-time coursework consists of nine hours a semester in both the fall and spring.
-This does not include classes taken during summer.
 The maximum course load for a graduate student is twelve hours per semester.
 In general, students in each new fall cohort will take RELS 6101 in the fall and RELS 6102 in the spring.

 Taking longer to finish is fine, although you should keep a few things in mind when planning your program.
-First, the Graduate School requires that all coursework for an MA be completed within six years.
-Coursework from more than six years before graduation must either be retaken or revalidated (this means you need to show you still have some familiarity with the material, like retaking an exam).
-This includes courses taken as a postbaccalaureate student at UNCC and courses transferred from elsewhere.
+First, the Graduate School requires that all coursework for an M.A. be completed within seven years.
+Coursework from more than seven years before graduation must either be retaken or revalidated (this means you need to show you still have some familiarity with the material, like retaking an exam).
+This includes courses taken as a post-baccalaureate student at UNCC and courses transferred from elsewhere.
 Second, you must be registered in the semester in which you graduate.